nextml/caption-contest-data-api/contests/README.md

 2. `python zip_tools.py unzip`.
 This assumes that the directory `responses-unzipped` exists.

+## Backend system change
+We switched from NEXT to a specialized system that more fully utilizes Amazon AWS for all contests after (and including) 587.
+Switching to this system means that

+* the summaries are available
+* there is no participants.json available
+* histograms are not available

+We switched because we wanted a specialized system that could run at scale at low cost.

 ## Tests
 Test have been run to ensure that